 While the risks cannot be completely eliminated, they can be reduced significantly by following a few simple steps:

-With any injury claim it can be hard to put an exact figure on how much your needle stick claim is worth as there is not only the physical injury but also the psychological stress.
-Most commonly this is waiting for results of a blood test to check for infections etc.
+With any injury claim it can be hard to put an exact figure on how much your needle stick claim is worth as there is not only the physical injury to take into account.
+There is also likely to be an element of psychological trauma to consider when assessing levels of compensation.
+Waiting for the results of a blood test after a needlestick or other sharps injury can have a severe psychological effect on the injured person, because of the possibilities of having contracted an infection like hepatitis or HIV.

-In the case of one of our clients they were employed by a General Hospital as a cleaner.
+One of our clients was by a General Hospital as a cleaner.
 During the course of their employment they were emptying a general rubbish bin in a treatment room, when a needle from a syringe protruded through the rubbish bag and punctured their leg.

 Liability was admitted by the hospital (as needles shouldn't be put in general waste) and our client recovered £2,000 in damages in respects of the incident.

-If you have been injured by a needle or other sharp due to the negligent action of someone else and would like to find out more about making a compensation claim, please get in touch with us today.
+If you have been injured by a needle or other type of sharp due to the negligent action of another person and would like to find out more about making a compensation claim, please get in touch with us today.

 We're keen to help you make a successful needle stick injury compensation claim on a no win no fee basis, and firmly believe that talking to us will be the first step in securing the compensation you deserve.